(90): On the Kannywood/Nollywood Dichotomy and Related Issues

 I attended a conference themed “The Other’s Other: Performance and Representation in Language” organized by, and held at, the University of Cologne, Germany, between 25-26 Sept.
 2017.
 I presented a talk on the subaltern themes and motifs in the Nigerian film industries [emphasis added].
-It is a common knowledge, I guess, to all that “Othering” does not only exist in the film, it thrives.
+It is common knowledge, I guess, to all that “Othering” does not only exist in the film, but it also thrives.
 Thus, my paper argues on how the regional filmmakers in Nigeria have, consciously or not, been widening the existing binary and rivalry between the country’s diverse ethnic and religious groups.
 At the risk of sounding self-congratulatory, the paper generated a lot of discussions and debates.
-This article is sort of a précis of the talk and the debates.
+This article is a précis of the talk and the debates.

 Some scholars such as Kaplan (1996:661) suggest that “A nation has to develop its own cinematography, its own film language, by relying on its own visual culture, narrative traditions, and capacity for artistic experiments”, Nigeria, much more than India, cannot achieve that because of its heterogeneity and the raging contention between its diverse ethnic groups – IPOB, Niger Delta Avengers, etc. as a few examples.
 Nollywood and Kannywood are, arguably, the two major, distinct cinemas in Nigeria.

 For ages, Bollywood has had a long history of spectacular acceptance in northern Nigeria.
 For many reasons, though not central to the topic under discussion, however, some people believed that there was a need to establish an indigenous film industry.
 In response to that, Kannywood was born in the early 1990s.
-In other words, the film industry was purportedly founded as a reaction to the imported foreign films, mainly from India, Hong Kong and America that bear and bring in the foreign ethos that is not religiously and culturally “unsuitable” for the Hausa audience, especially children.
+In other words, the film industry was purportedly founded as a reaction to the imported foreign films, mainly from India, Hong Kong, and America that bear and bring in the alien ethos that is not religiously and culturally “unsuitable” for the Hausa audience, especially children.

-As a subtle counteraction or a subconscious description of the marginalised as well, the usual depiction of the southerners, or even some northern minorities in Kannywood films, is seldom nothing short of a travesty.
+As a subtle counteraction or a subconscious description of the marginalized as well, the usual depiction of the southerners, or even some northern minorities in Kannywood films, is seldom nothing short of a travesty.
 Zukogi (2014) concludes that the Dan Gwari is constantly portrayed as a heathen who eats pork and gleefully drinks his local gin and is dull in his social interactions and poor in his mastery of the dominant language, Hausa; the Igbo is the quintessential Shylock, mean and grasps in business and money matters; the Yoruba plays the clown, the talkative, rambling character who repeatedly interferes in matters that do not concern him.

 In both instances described above, the subalternity is, to adapt Marks’s (2000:05) words, sometimes “narratively thin but emotionally full.”
 Once a member of that ‘marginalised’ ethnic group watches how his kinsman is portrayed, he feels the pain of the attack, or, as it is the case sometimes, laugh it off.